 If a supervisor is unhappy with their supervisory relationship with their PGR they should attempt to resolve the matter informally in the first instance.
 If they feel unable to discuss the issue directly with their PGR, or the issue remains unresolved having done this, then they should raise the matter with the Graduate Chair (or alternate).

-PGRs should be informed of who would be their first point of contact if their main supervisor were to be temporarily unavailable.
-This would normally be the subsidiary supervisor, if one has been appointed, or, if not, another member of their Thesis Advisory Panel.
+PGRs should be informed who would be their first point of contact if their main supervisor were to be temporarily unavailable.
+This would normally be the co-supervisor, if one has been appointed, or, if not, another member of their Thesis Advisory Panel.

 In the event of a main supervisor becoming unable to continue supervising a PGR on a permanent or long-term basis, a replacement supervisor should be appointed, after consultation with the PGR, within one month of the main supervisor becoming unavailable.
 In the meantime, the designated person (see above) should assume the role of the absent supervisor.
 Appropriate arrangements should also be made where co-supervisors become unable to continue supervising a PGR on a permanent or long-term basis.

-During the normal period of enrolment, if a PGR’s research project is dependent on the supervision of a single, specialist member of academic staff and that individual leaves the University, or is otherwise unable to continue supervising the PGR, then the department must seek to make alternative, comparable arrangements to supervise the PGR to complete their research degree.
-This may involve supporting the PGR’s transfer to another institution (see section 7), or it may involve seeking a specialist co-supervisor from another instituition so that the PGR can complete their PGR programme at the University of York.
+During the normal period of enrolment, if a PGR’s research project (as agreed on entry) is dependent on the supervision of a single, specialist member of academic staff and that individual leaves the University, or is otherwise unable to continue supervising the PGR, then the department must seek to make alternative, comparable arrangements to enable the PGR to complete their research degree.
+This may involve supporting the PGR’s transfer to another institution (see section 7), or it may involve appointing a specialist co-supervisor from another institution (paid for by the department if necessary) so that the PGR can complete their PGR programme at the University of York.

 - Appendix 1: Policy on the recording of second progress review meetings and oral examinations for research degrees